Nine of the Best Walks Around Metro Melbourne

 For a bayside jaunt that remains pretty flat the whole way through, venture west and jump aboard the section of the Hobsons Bay Coastal Trail linking Altona Pier to Williamstown.
 It's a low-impact trek boasting sparkling water views along much of its length, with natural wetlands shaking up the scenery as it curves through parts of the Jawbone Flora and Fauna Reserve, and Altona Coastal Park.
 Keep an eye out, too, for some of the trail's famed outdoor artworks, including Pauline Fraser's Seaborn — a collection of bronze and steel structures standing guard over Altona Pier.
 The best part?
-No matter which end you finish at, you can reward yourself with a post-walk dip — weather and restrictions permitting, of course.
+No matter which end you finish at, you can reward yourself with a post-walk dip — weather permitting, of course.

-Trick your brain into thinking you're miles away from the big smoke, by embarking on a nature-filled trek through the Darebin Parklands.
+Trick your brain into thinking you're miles away from the big smoke by embarking on a nature-filled trek through the Darebin Parklands.
 Nestled in amongst the residential streets of Alphington, this bushland park serves up 33 hectares of tranquil public green space, providing a picturesque, leafy escape.
-A loop around the perimeter clocks in at around three kilometres, moving you amongst native vegetation and past the cheekily named Mount Puffalo — a hill built out of dirt from the Domain Tunnel.
+A loop of the perimeter clocks in at around three kilometres, moving you amongst native vegetation and past the cheekily named Mount Puffalo — a hill built out of dirt from the Domain Tunnel.
 The park's brimming with wildlife, including 70 different bird species and the odd kangaroo.
 It's also got a large off-leash dog area if you find yourself with a four-legged walking buddy in tow.

 BUSHRANGERS BAY TRAIL, MORNINGTON PENINSULA